Prague mass shooting: What we know about the Charles University attack

 An email sent to staff and students at the Faculty of Arts of Charles University had said a shooter was in one of its buildings and had told staff to “stay put”.

-The square has now sealed off with people urged to leave the surrounding streets and stay inside.
+The square was sealed off with people urged to leave the surrounding streets and stay inside.

-Prague’s rescue service confirmed that 15 people had died, including the killer, and that at least 30 others suffered various injuries, including nine with serious ones.

 What do we know about the suspect?